sammorgandev/sammorgandev/README.md

 - 👋 Hi, I’m Sam
-- 💼 I work for Bubble as a Product developer.
+- 💼 I work for Bubble as a Software engineer.
 - 👀 I’m interested in indie hacking, javascript, rust, various frameworks, bubble & no-code tools, and bootstrapping apps.
 - 🌱 I’m currently learning and looking to collaborate on all of the above.
 - 💻 www.morgan.dev